Redecorate on a budget – easy when you know how!

 If you need bigger items of furniture like sofas or tables, the price could start creeping up.
 If you are crafty yourself, why not try finding a cheap item that needs restoration.
 A lick of paint or some new upholstering and you can create an item that looks brand new and it’s unique to your home.

-Although eBay and Freecycle are fantastic, not all bargains can be found online.
-All town centres usually have a great selection of charity shops to have a look in.
+Although eBay and Freecycle are fantastic, you can usually find some even better bargains in charity shops.
+All town centres usually have a great selection to have a look in, or you can even buy charity shop furniture online from an online charity shop.
 These can be treasure troves of barely used furniture at a fraction of the original price, plus the money goes to a good cause.
-It’s easy to dismiss charity shopping but if you take a look in some, you may be surprised at what you find!
+It’s easy to dismiss charity shopping but you will be surprised at what you find!